 As the pandemic continues to become the new normal for employees, it is becoming difficult for organizations to make proper hiring decisions during this time.
 As the COVID-19 continues to spread, recruiters are heavily dependent on online skills assessment platforms, phones, and video interviews to hire virtually.
 Virtual recruitment of potential talent has become the trend, but only 16% of HR professionals in the U.S. are prepared and have the means to adapt to a virtual recruiting and hiring process.

 In this article, we review the best ways to ace your next virtual interview.

 What is a virtual interview?

 I thought you’d never ask!
-A virtual interview is a screening interview that takes place remotely, using AI technology like video interviewing tools, automated skills assessments, and even sometimes over the phone.
+A virtual interview is a screening interview that takes place remotely, using AI chatbots or AI technology like video interviewing tools, automated skills assessments, and even sometimes over the phone.
 The purpose of virtual interviews is to weed out unqualified candidates from the talent pool or to finalize candidates the same way as face-to-face interviews.

 More employers are adopting virtual interviews in their recruitment process after realizing its benefits.
 Automated virtual interviews have proven to save organizations both time and resources for the initial screening of candidates.

 Seven tips for acing virtual interviews